-This is a classic Italian recipe that highlights the aroma of white truffles, which is so ephemeral you need to add them only at the last minute.
+This is a classic Italian white truffle risotto that highlights the aroma of white truffles, which is so ephemeral you need to add them only at the last minute.
 I use Oregon white truffles for this dish, as well as Oregon white truffle oil, which you can buy online.
 Obviously Italian white truffles will work, too.

 Take away the truffles and you still have a lovely risotto, but there is really no substitute for them.

-Bottom line on this risotto is it is a special occasion dish.
+Bottom line here is that white truffle risotto is it is a special occasion dish.
 While it is easy to prepare, you want the absolute best ingredients you can get — cheese, rice, butter, truffles — or else the dish will not sing.
 Get these ingredients and you have the ultimate romantic dinner.
 Truffles are said to be an aphrodisiac, after all…

 - 2 shallots, minced